 While ‘Rosemary’s Baby’ is a slow-building, intellectual suspense – horror film with practically no blood or violence, it was the climax – a definitive casting down of established Faith in the absence of any God – which sent some believers to confession and nudged some others towards the New Age.
 It spoke directly to those who felt ill-fitted and hypocritical sitting dutifully in church in their Sunday best as the white Christian centered society they grew up in collapsed around them.
 ‘Rosemary’s Baby’ threw down the gauntlet; it forced believers to think hard for themselves about some deep questions, the kind that matter: Is there a God? and, If so, where the Hell is He now?

 Abortion was a topic not much discussed in polite company back before the movements towards change in the 60’s and 70’s.
 It was practically a taboo word, only whispered by mothers gossiping about some unfortunate neighbor’s daughter.
 In the film ‘Rosemary’s Baby’ the word is spoken twice within a few seconds, which in itself was quite significant for the time of it’s release.
 Of course even this splinter of dialogue takes place in a scene within which a few women are speaking privately in a kitchen, in hushed voices and with the doors secured.
 We are given even deeper insight into Rosemary’s thought processes in the final pages of the novel where Rosemary, after the diabolical revelation of the baby’s paternity, considers throwing first the baby and then herself out of the seventh story window.
 “Choosing life,” to use a pro-life phrase, had never before had quite the same dire intimations.
-Abortion, Suicide and Satan are all a part of the heady brew conjured by Ira Levin’s novel and Roman Polanski’s faithful cinematic version of it.
+Abortion, Suicide and Satan are all a part of the spell conjured by Ira Levin’s novel and Roman Polanski’s faithful cinematic version of it.
 I have elucidated a few of these aspects of the book and film in this article: Sympathy for the Devil: The Sublime Satanism of ‘Rosemary’s Baby’

 Maybe that’s all a bit heavy.
 Plenty of people enjoyed ‘Rosemary’s Baby’ the film as art, and rightly so.
 It is still widely considered to be not only Roman Polanski’s masterpiece but a watermark in cinematic history, and not only for suspense and horror.
 It is quite possibly the best horror film ever made.
 The seamless hand-held camera work, the realistic performances, the perfect casting, the elaborate sets, the 60’s fashions, and the understated horror of it all weaves an effective spell that has rarely been rivaled in cinema since it’s release in June 1968.
 It has been critiqued, studied, and analyzed; it was also condemned by the National Legion of Decency.

 Yet, despite it’s Hellish premise, ‘Rosemary’s Baby’ is not without it’s own darkling undercurrent of black humor.
-Even as Rosemary’s painful pregnancy intensifies and the stranglehold of suspicion and paranoia increases into a palpable threat, there is a snide kind of wit that permeates the film, sort of like a chalky under taste, right up to the very denouement.
+Even as Rosemary’s painful pregnancy intensifies and the stranglehold of suspicion and paranoia increases into a palpable threat, there is a snide kind of wit that permeates the film, like a chalky under taste, right up to the very denouement.
 New York City in the Swinging Sixties – the materialistic agnosticism of urban culture influencing the good Catholic school girl from Omaha.
 The strange neighbors all but hiding behind carnival devil masks.
-Rosemary’s husband Guy Woodhouse is an aspiring actor focused on name, fame and wealth: a materialist interested in the supernatural only for whatever material benefits can be gained by it.
+Rosemary’s husband Guy Woodhouse is an aspiring actor focused on name, fame and wealth: he’s a materialist interested in the supernatural only for whatever material benefits can be gained by it.
 He makes fun about seeing the Pope performing a Mass at Yankee stadium on TV: “That’s a great spot for my Yamaha commercial,” he laughs, shortly before pimping his wife out to You-Know-Who.
 It’s the film’s realism, along with a judicious use of subtle irony and sly wit, that makes the psychological terror all the more palpable.

 And we can’t help but relish Minnie and Roman Castevet and the other lurid characters surrounding Rosemary.
 Polanski mostly cast theater people and prolific film extras in these roles as witches, so we get an odd feeling of something not-quite-right and familiar about them at the same time.
 Ruth Gordon won the Oscar for Best Supporting Actress for her portrayal as Minnie Castevet; a role she killed – leaving it impossible for anybody to match it.
 It is fun to think of the Castevets and some of the other extras as demons trying (a little too hard) to pass themselves off as human.
 We smirk at the irony of a young, naive first-time mother’s helplessness before a coven of smiling, well-meaning old geezers who are (she thinks) plotting against her and her baby.
 And, when there are no witches hovering around Rosemary, there are several authoritative men “mansplaining” things to her.